-OUT - effluent, sub-products and products that are generated
+IN - electricity, water, cleaning products and packing materials.OUT - effluent, sub-products and products that are generated

-In the baseline scenario 950 head of cattle are currently being slaughtered per day that generates an average flow rate of 2,375 m3/day considering that an approximate 2.5 m3 of effluent is generated per animal.
+In the baseline scenario 950 head of cattle are currently being slaughtered per day that generates an average flow rate of 2,375 m3/day considering that an approximate 2.5 m31 of effluent is generated per animal.
 The baseline scenario considers an increase of 163 % to a future average of 2,500 head of cattle per day until August 2008 and thus clearly before the starting date of the crediting period which will produce an estimated daily flow rate of 6,250 m3/day and 5,000 mg/L of COD.
 Initially the red and green line goes through a filtering screen where the big size particles are retained.
-Then the effluent carries on to a solid separator where the grease and solids are removed however this process is not efficient allowing great part of the dissolved solids to carry on to the lagoon system.
-Following to an open lagoon treatment system made up of two anaerobic lagoons, one facultative1 lagoon and one lagoon for polishing purposes.
-This treatment system consists of an anaerobic treatment which is composed of a lagoon system, with four lagoons.
-The first two lagoons are over 4 m deep and work under anaerobiosis conditions, the third and fourth lagoons that are 2.1 m and 1.8 m deep and act as a facultative and polishing stage.
+Then the red line carries on to a solid separator where the grease and solids are removed however this process is not efficient allowing great part of the dissolved solids to carry on to the lagoon system.
+Following to an open lagoon treatment system made up of two anaerobic lagoons, one facultative2 lagoon and one lagoon for polishing purposes.
+This treatment system consists of an anaerobic treatment which is composed of a lagoon system, with four lagoons that are 2.1 m and 1.8 m deep and act as a facultative and polishing stage.
 The first three lagoons are mainly responsible for the reduction of the organic content (measured as COD) and the fourth lagoon polishes the effluent until it is finally discharge.

 The project activity consists of effluent treatment at the Vilhena meat processing unit, at a future average 2,500 head of cattle per day which will produce an estimated daily flow rate of 6,250 m3/day and 5,000 mg/L of COD.
-The treatment process will involve two separate filtering screens that will retain big sized particles followed by a physical flotation system with a very low efficiency level of solid removal.
-The effluent follows to a physico-chemical flotation system that presents an efficiency of 80% of solid removal that acts as a solid separator.
+The treatment process will involve two separate filtering screens that will retain big sized particles followed by two separate physical flotation systems with a very low efficiency level of dissolved organic removal.
+Both green and red line are treated separately in two physico-chemical flotation systems that present an efficiency of 80% of dissolved organic removal that acts as a solid separator.
 The generated sludge (solid portion) generated throughout the entire process will then be applied for soil purposes.
 The effluent generated during the sludge dewatering process will return to the equalization tank and then will go through the entire process again.
-The clarified effluent will follow on to the lagoons that will act as aerobic and polishing stages until its final discharge in the river.
+The clarified effluent will follow on to the lagoons where the lines are finally mixed together that will act as aerobic and polishing stages until its final discharge in the river.
 The diagram illustrating the project activity is shown in figure 3.